 Purchase Price Variance

-If the Purchase Price on the Purchase Invoice varies from the Purchase Receipt Cost the difference is posted to the Purchase Price Variance.
+If the Purchase Price on the Purchase Invoice varies from the Purchase Order Price in the Receipt Cost the difference is posted to the Purchase Price Variance.
 Inventory value is updated at the time of purchase receipt and cannot be retrospectively updated when a supplier invoice is entered.

 Job WIP Variance